playn/playn.github.io/docs/overview.md

 In addition to all of the above [immediate mode] rendering APIs, PlayN also provides a retained mode API in the form of a 2D scene graph.
-This is a separate [playn-scene] library, which is included as part of the core distribtion and described below in the [Scene graph](#scene-graph) section.
+This is a separate [playn-scene] library, which is included as part of the core distribution and described below in the [Scene graph](#scene-graph) section.

 ## Game loop